-To get cheap auto insurance from USAA, you either need to have served in the military or have a family member who has had a USAA home or auto policy.
+To get cheap car insurance from USAA, you either need to have served in the military or have a family member who has had a USAA home, renters, or car policy.
 Once an eligible person signs up for a policy, they can pass eligibility on to their spouse, children, grandchildren, and so on.

 Geico: Best Overall Car Insurance For Everyone

-We think Geico auto insurance is also a great choice for auto insurance.
+We think Geico auto insurance is also a great choice for car insurance.
 Average annual rates through Geico are only about $200 more than USAA, and anyone across the country is eligible.
 Geico also has an A++ rating from AM Best, and it came in fourth place on J.D.
-Power’s 2019 Auto Claims Satisfaction Study, which means many people are happy with the claims process.
+Power’s 2020 Auto Claims Satisfaction Study, which means many people are happy with the claims process.

 Geico has an A+ rating on the Better Business Bureau and has closed about 1,000 complaints in the last year.
-That might sound like a lot, but compared to Geico’s 17 million auto policies, it’s not much.
+That might sound like a lot, but compared to Geico’s 17 million car policies, it’s not much.
 The company also has a Consumer Reports score of 78, which is better than average.